LynkerIntel/climatePy/README.md

 GNU General Public License v3.0

 climatePy: Find, subset and retrieve climate and geospatial data by AOI in Python.
-Copyright (C) 2023 Angus Watters, Mike J. Johnson
+Copyright (C) 2023 Angus Watters, J. Michael Johnson

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by